kristiantcho/nugget/README.md

 # *nugget*

-*nugget* (NeUtrino experiement Geometry optimization and General Evaluation Tool) is a Python package for optimizing geometric configurations of detectors for astrophysical neutrino experiments.
+*nugget* (NeUtrino experiement Geometry optimization and General Evaluation Tool) is a comprehensive Python package for optimizing geometric configurations of detectors for astrophysical neutrino experiments such as IceCube, P-ONE, and similar deep-field detector arrays.

 ## Features

-- Multiple geometry optimization strategies (FreePoints, DynamicString, ContinuousString)
+- **Multiple Geometry Types**: Four different optimization strategies (FreePoints, DynamicString, ContinuousString, EvanescentString)
-- Various loss functions for optimization (RBF interpolation, Signal-to-Noise Ratio)
+- **Advanced Loss Functions**: Five loss functions including RBF interpolation, Signal-to-Noise Ratio (SNR), Weighted SNR, and Likelihood Ratio (LLR) loss
-- Built-in visualization tools for 2D and 3D configurations
+- **Comprehensive Visualization**: Interactive 2D and 3D plotting with GIF generation for optimization tracking
-- Learning rate schedulers for efficient optimization
+- **Flexible Learning Rate Scheduling**: Multiple scheduler types (cosine, exponential, step, linear)
-- Surrogate functions for testing optimization strategies on different neutrino signal models
+- **Sophisticated Surrogate Models**: Neural network-based surrogate functions with Fourier features for testing optimization strategies
+- **GPU/CPU Support**: Automatic device detection with PyTorch backend for accelerated computations
+- **Fisher Information Analysis**: Built-in support for parameter estimation and sensitivity analysis

 ## Geometry Types

-*nugget* implements three different geometry types for optimization:
+*nugget* implements four different geometry types for detector optimization:

 ### FreePoints
 Points can be freely positioned in 3D space with no constraints on their arrangement.
-This provides maximum flexibility but may be less physically realistic for some detector designs.
+This provides maximum flexibility for detector configuration exploration and is ideal for initial concept studies or unconstrained optimization problems.

 ### DynamicString
-Points are arranged along vertical strings with fixed or free moving XY positions.
-The number of points on each string can also be optimized, allowing the algorithm to allocate more points to regions of interest (still under development).
-This geometry type closely resembles the structure of in-ice or underwater neutrino detectors like IceCube or P-ONE.
+Points are arranged along vertical strings with optimizable XY positions.
+The number of points on each string can be dynamically adjusted during optimization, allowing the algorithm to allocate sensing elements to regions of maximum information gain.
+This geometry closely resembles the structure of in-ice or underwater neutrino detectors like IceCube or P-ONE.

 ### ContinuousString
-Similar to DynamicString, but points are distributed along a continuous path through the detector volume.
-This allows for smooth, continuous optimization of point positions and is useful for detectors with flexible sensor deployment options.
+Points are distributed along continuous paths through the detector volume with smooth, differentiable string trajectories.
+This allows for continuous optimization of point positions along string paths and is particularly useful for detectors with flexible sensor deployment options or cable-based installations.

+### EvanescentString
+An advanced string geometry where string weights can be optimized, allowing strings to "fade out" (become evanescent) if they don't contribute significantly to the optimization objective.
+This provides automatic string pruning and optimal resource allocation for large-scale detector arrays.

 ## Loss Functions

-*nugget* provides two primary loss functions for optimization:
+*nugget* provides five sophisticated loss functions optimized for different neutrino detection scenarios:

 ### RBF Interpolation Loss
-This loss function uses Radial Basis Function (RBF) interpolation to reconstruct signal functions from detector points.
-It optimizes sensor placement to minimize the error between the true signal and the reconstructed signal.
+Uses Radial Basis Function interpolation to reconstruct signal functions from detector measurements.
+Optimizes sensor placement to minimize reconstruction error between true signals and detector-interpolated values.
 Key features:

-- Employs Gaussian RBFs with configurable epsilon parameter
+- Gaussian RBF kernels with configurable epsilon parameter
-- Includes additional penalties for boundary constraints and point repulsion
+- Boundary constraints and point repulsion penalties
-- Supports sampling bias to focus on high-value regions
+- Sampling bias for focusing on high-value regions
-- Well-suited for general signal reconstruction problems
+- Ideal for general signal reconstruction and detector sensitivity studies

 ### Signal-to-Noise Ratio (SNR) Loss
-This loss function maximizes the signal-to-noise ratio for detecting neutrino events in the presence of background noise.
-Key features:
+Maximizes the signal-to-noise ratio for neutrino event detection in the presence of background noise.
+Features:

-- Optimizes detector geometry to maximize sensitivity to specific signal types
+- Direct optimization of detector sensitivity to specific signal types
-- Can operate with or without background functions
-- Configurable signal and background scaling
+- Configurable signal and background scaling factors
+- Support for background-free optimization scenarios
-- Supports neutrino event specific parameter optimization (up to two parameters)
+- Optimized for neutrino event parameter estimation

+### Weighted SNR Loss
+An advanced SNR loss that incorporates Fisher information matrix analysis for optimal parameter estimation.
+Features:

+- Fisher information-based weighting for parameter sensitivity
+- Support for multi-parameter optimization (position, direction, energy)
+- Angular and energy resolution optimization
+- Ideal for precision neutrino parameter reconstruction

+### Likelihood Ratio (LLR) Loss
+Optimizes detector geometry for maximum likelihood ratio discrimination between signal and background events.
+Features:

+- Event-by-event likelihood ratio computation
+- ROC curve optimization for event classification
+- Support for realistic neutrino event simulation
+- Ideal for neutrino event identification and background rejection

+### Weighted LLR Loss
+Combines likelihood ratio optimization with Fisher information weighting for comprehensive detector optimization.

-Both loss functions support additional regularization terms including:
+All loss functions include:
-- Boundary constraints to keep points within the domain
+- Boundary constraints to maintain physical detector domains
-- Repulsion penalties to prevent points from clustering
+- Repulsion penalties to prevent sensor clustering
-- String-specific penalties for the DynamicString and ContinuousString geometries
+- String-specific penalties for string-based geometries
+- GPU acceleration for large-scale optimizations

 ## Installation

+### Prerequisites
+- Python 3.8 or higher
+- CUDA-compatible GPU (optional, but recommended for large optimizations)

+### Install from source

 ```bash
 # Clone the repository